sgmurphy/wordpress-plugins/yith-woocommerce-zoom-magnifier/readme.txt

 7. The slider and arrows in the thumbnails gallery.

 == Changelog ==

+= Version 2.35.0 - Released: July 22, 2024 =

+* New: support for WordPress 6.6
+* New: support for WooCommerce 9.1
+* Update: YITH plugin Framework

 = Version 2.34.0 - Released: June 27, 2024 =